Prinex/Football-Manager-2K20/README.md

 ### UML - ERD interface plan:

-* We are using data structures to store players and football clubs as a "database".
+* We are using data structures to store players and football clubs as a "databases".

 ![](/images/interface_plan.PNG)